 FPM is now one of over 200 affiliates of Family Promise National located in 43 states across the country.
 Our approach to addressing family homelessness and housing instability is simple: We believe motivated, hard-working families can move out of poverty and into stable homes if they are given encouragement, guidance, and the resources to reach their goals.
 We know if we all take a role in addressing this issue as a community, we can change lives permanently.

 Family Promise is much more than an overnight shelter, however.
-During the day, our professional staff work with families to provide intensive support in accessing community resources, securing stable employment and childcare, creating a sustainable budget, and setting long-term goals to address the root causes of their homelessness or near-eviction.
-As our organization has grown over the last decade, we have expanded our programming to meet the needs of our families.
-In addition to shelter and case management, we also offer a SAIL program, launched in 2013, which supports families for one year after leaving shelter, and the Steps to Success program, launched in 2015, which provides educational and career-building opportunities.
-In 2017, we launched our LIFE homelessness prevention program, which helps families avoid eviction by providing subsidies for rent in arrears, advocacy with landlords, and one year of case management and life-skills workshops.
+During the day, our professional staff work with families to provide intensive coaching, helping them access community resources, secure stable employment and childcare, create a sustainable budget, and set long-term goals to address the root causes of their homelessness.
+In addition to shelter , we also offer the SAIL program, launched in 2013, which supports families for one year as they transition from shelter back into apartments, and the Steps to Success program, launched in 2015, which provides educational and career-building opportunities.
+In 2017, we launched our LIFE homelessness prevention and shelter diversion program, which helps families avoid eviction and shelter entry by providing subsidies for rent in arrears or security deposits, advocacy with landlords, and one year of family coaching and educational workshops.
+For more information about the programs we offer, please visit Our Programs.

 When our hard-working families and passionate community of volunteers, staff, and donors come together, incredible change happens.
 Our families dare to imagine a new future, and then bring their dreams to life.